saltstack/salt/doc/topics/installation/debian.rst

 Where ``$minion`` is the unaccepted key.

-Now that you have signed the key we need to see if the key was accepted and tha t we can ping the minion and get a response.
-To do this you can type in one of the previous commands ``sudo salt-key -L`` and see if the key has been accepted , then also ping the minion to see if it's working by typing in the following c
+Now that you have signed the key we need to see if the key was accepted and that we can ping the minion and get a response.
+To do this you can type in one of the previous commands ``sudo salt-key -L`` and see if the key has been accepted, then also ping the minion to see if it's working by typing in the following command:
-ommand:

 .. code-block:: bash